Southern Bluefin Tuna Fishery

 Chapter 23: Southern Bluefin Tuna Fishery

-a The global assessment of southern bluefin tuna and the default limit reference point from the Commonwealth Fisheries Harvest Strategy Policy (DAFF 2007) are used as the basis for status determination.
+a The global assessment of southern bluefin tuna and the default limit reference point from the Commonwealth Fisheries Harvest Strategy Policy (Department of Agriculture and Water Resources 2018) are used as the basis for status determination.

 23.1 Description of the fishery

 The Southern Bluefin Tuna Fishery (SBTF) spans the Australian Fishing Zone.
 Southern bluefin tuna (Thunnus maccoyii) is targeted by fishing fleets from a number of nations, both on the high seas and within the Exclusive Economic Zones (EEZs) of Australia, New Zealand, Indonesia and South Africa.
 Young fish (1–4 years of age) move from the spawning ground in the north-east Indian Ocean into the Australian EEZ and southwards along the Western Australian coast (Figure 23.1).
 Surface-schooling juveniles are found seasonally in the continental-shelf region of southern Australia.
 Current evidence suggests that juveniles return to the Great Australian Bight in the austral summer, but there is some uncertainty about the proportion that returns (Basson et al. 2012).
 Most of the Australian catch is taken in the Great Australian Bight.
 Smaller amounts are taken from the longline fisheries, mainly off south-eastern Australia.